 A well structured Society like ours needs a Fr.
 General, appointed for life, who will take charge of the universal good.

 Fr.
 General will have the following seven qualities:

-1- Greatest union and familiarity with God in prayer and in action;

-2- Will be of example in every virtue, especially charity, humility, kindness, meekness, greatness of soul, and fortitude;

-3- An outstanding gift of understanding and judgement, combined with learning and holy prudence and discernment of spirits;

-4- Vigilance, management, effort in directing affairs to a successful conclusion; 5- Bodily gifts, like health, right age, authoritative appearance;

-6- He must enjoy general esteem and a good name;

-7- He must be resplendent with every kind of virtues, goodness, justice, love for all, sound judgment, sufficient learning.
+- 1- Greatest union and familiarity with God in prayer and in action; - 2- Will be of example in every virtue, especially charity, humility, kindness, meekness, greatness of soul, and fortitude; - 3- An outstanding gift of understanding and judgement, combined with learning and holy prudence and discernment of spirits; - 4- Vigilance, management, effort in directing affairs to a successful conclusion; - 5- Bodily gifts, like health, right age, authoritative appearance; - 6- He must enjoy general esteem and a good name; - 7- He must be resplendent with every kind of virtues, goodness, justice, love for all, sound judgment, sufficient learning.

+The same qualities should be found in all other major Superiors.